-- 17. Finland has domestic legislation that permits the automatic exchange CbC reports.
-It is a Party to (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011), (signed on 27 May 2010, in force on 1 June 2011 and in effect for 2016), (ii) multiple bilateral Double Tax Agreements16 and (iii) the Nordic Convention on Administrative Assistance, 17 which allow Automatic Exchange of Information.
-Finland has also implemented EU Council Directive 2016/881/2016 amending Directive 2011/16/EU as regards mandatory Automatic Exchange of Information in the field of taxation. - 18.
-Finland signed the CbC MCAA on 27 January 2016 and submitted a full set of notifications under section 8 of the CbC MCAA on 31 March 2017.
-It intends to have the CbC MCAA in effect with a large number of other signatories of this agreement which provide notifications under Section 8(1)(e) of the same agreement.
-Finland also signed a bilateral CAA with the United States.
-As of 12 January 2018, Finland has 53 bilateral relationships activated under the CbC MCAA18 or exchanges under the EU Council Directive (2016/881/EU) and under the bilateral CAA.
-Finland has taken steps to have Qualifying Competent Authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions (including legislation in place for fiscal year 2016).
-Against the backdrop of the still evolving exchange of information framework, at this point in time, Finland meets the terms of reference regarding the exchange of information framework.
+17. Greece has sufficient legal basis that permits the automatic exchange of CbC reports.
+It is a Party to (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) (signed on 21 February 2012, in force on 1 September 2013 and in effect for 2016) and (ii) multiple bilateral Double Tax Agreements (DTAs) and one Tax Information and Exchange Agreement (TIEA) which allow Automatic Exchange of Information.15

+18. Greece signed the CbC MCAA on 27 January 2016 and has submitted a full set of the notifications under Section 8 of the same agreement.
+It intends to have the CbC MCAA in effect with all other jurisdictions that provide notifications under Section 8(1)(e) of the same agreement.
+It is noted that Greece has signed a bilateral CAA with the United States on 27 September 2017 which is currently in the process of being ratified.
+As of 12 January 2018, Greece has 53 bilateral relationships activated under the CbC MCAA16 or exchanges under the EU Council Directive (2016/881/EU) and under the bilateral CAA.
+Greece has taken steps to have Qualifying Competent Authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions (including legislation in place for fiscal year 2016).
+Against the backdrop of the still evolving exchange of information framework, at this point in time, Greece meets the terms of reference.